 The Company leases its hospitality investments to wholly-owned taxable REIT subsidiaries ("TRSs").
 The TRSs are subject to taxation at the federal, state and local levels, as applicable.
-Revenues related to the hospitality properties operations such as room revenue, food and beverage revenue and other revenue are recorded in the TRS along any with corresponding expenses.
+Revenues related to the hospitality properties operations such as room revenue, food and beverage revenue and other revenue are recorded in the TRS along with any corresponding expenses.
 The Company accounts for applicable income taxes by utilizing the asset and liability method.
 As such, the Company records deferred tax assets and liabilities for the future tax consequences resulting from the difference between the carrying value of existing assets and liabilities and their respective tax basis.
 A valuation allowance for deferred tax assets is provided if the Company believes all or some portion of the deferred tax asset may not be realized.
-During the year ended December 31, 2021, the Company recorded a net tax expense of \$0.3 million.
-During the years ended December 31, 2020, and 2019 the Company recorded a net tax benefit of \$2.5 million and \$0.9 million, respectively, within Other Income on the Company's Consolidated Statements of Operations.
-The deferred benefit for the years ended December 31, 2021, 2020, and 2019 is \$1.8 million, \$5.8 million and \$3.1 million, respectively.
-The current expense for the years ended December 31, 2021, 2020, and 2019 is \$2.1 million, \$3.3 million, and \$2.2 million, respectively.
-As of December 31, 2021 and 2020, the Company recorded a deferred tax asset of \$12.3 million and \$10.7 million, respectively, due to its hospitality investments within Other Assets on the Company's Consolidated Balance Sheets.
+During the years ended December 31, 2022 and 2021, the Company recorded a net tax expense of \$13.1 million and \$0.3 million, respectively.
+During the year ended December 31, 2020, the Company recorded a net tax benefit of \$2.5 million.
+The deferred benefit for the years ended December 31, 2022, 2021, and 2020 is \$6.0 million, \$1.8 million and \$5.8 million, respectively.
+The current expense for the years ended December 31, 2022, 2021, and 2020 is \$19.1 million, \$2.1 million, and \$3.3 million, respectively.
+As of December 31, 2022 and 2021, the Company recorded a deferred tax asset of \$17.6 million and \$12.3 million, respectively, due to its hospitality investments within Other Assets on the Company's Consolidated Balance Sheets.